Manokwari: History

 Trade between the natives of the region and Southeast Asians probably began around the 15th century or even earlier.
 Possibly via Moluccan and Malay influence, some local chiefs of the town had adopted Islam by the 19th century.

-On 25 October 1793, Captain John Hayes in the merchant ships Duke of Clarence and Duchess raised the British flag at Dore Bay, which he called Restoration Bay as he had put in there to restore his crews' health) and claimed it and the surrounding area, which he called New Albion, for Great Britain.
+On 25 October 1793, Captain John Hayes in the merchant ships Duke of Clarence and Duchess raised the British flag at Dore Bay, which he called Restoration Bay (as he had put in there to restore his crews' health) and claimed it and the surrounding area, which he called New Albion, for Great Britain.
 The British established a small settlement there to engage in the spice trade, especially in massoy bark and nutmeg.
 The British erected a small stockade fort, Fort Coronation, named in honour of King George III's coronation.
 For a variety of reasons the British East India Company, including changing priorities consequent on the outbreak of war with France, did not support the settlement.
 The settlement was not a success and in 1795 the British abandoned it.

 In 1855, the first Christian mission was established in the town by German missionaries.
-However, it was not until the 20th century when majority of the locals converted to Christianity.
+However, it was not until the 20th century the majority of the locals converted to Christianity.

 On 12 April 1942, a Japanese convoy steamed into Dore Bay and began landing approximately 4,000 men.
-The area was already well known to the Japanese, as the area was the location of a cotton plantation developed by the government-sponsored Nan’yō Kōhatsu development company from the early 1930s.
-At the beginning of 1942, the Royal Netherlands East Indies Army (KNIL) garrison at Manokwari consisted of approximately 125 KNIL troops, which included a number of civilians reservists and home guard who had been called up at the start of February 1942.
+The area was already well known to the Japanese, as the area was the location of a cotton plantation developed by the government-sponsored Nan’yō Kōhatsu development company in the early 1930s.
+At the beginning of 1942, the Royal Netherlands East Indies Army (KNIL) garrison at Manokwari consisted of approximately 125 KNIL troops, which included several civilian reservists and home guards who had been called up at the start of February 1942.
 As the KNIL ground force had no chance of successfully engaging the Japanese invasion force, it withdrew into the interior of Dutch New Guinea and initiated guerilla warfare.